 The oil from vitex (also referred to frequently as “chasteberry”) is another great option for reducing menopausal libido problems in women.
 (48) Not in menopause?
 This oil/supplement is an incredible addition to any female’s medicine cabinet — some of its more notable benefits include alleviation of PMS symptoms, increased fertility, clearing acne and promotion of lactation in breastfeeding moms.

 Bonus Remedies for How to Increase Libido

 Let’s talk about how to increase libido naturally with some easy lifestyle changes.
 Too little exercise can be a cause of low libido, but you also don’t want to overdo it either.
-Low libido is one of the risks of overtraining.
-Exercises that increase human growth hormone like weight training and burst training can greatly improve blood flow to the genitals, mood and your own body perception.
-Also, try yoga, which can lead to better orgasms by increasing genital blood flow .
+Low libido is one of the risks of overtraining or “female athlete triad.”
+Exercises that increase human growth hormone, like weight training and burst training, can greatly improve blood flow to the genitals, mood and your own body perception.
+Also, try yoga, which can help combat fatigue and stress and reducing depression and anxiety.
+(49, 50)

-If you smoke, here is yet another reason to stop.
+If you smoke, here is yet another reason to stop smoking.
 To improve the fire in the bedroom, you need to put out the flame of your next cigarette.
 Smoking not only decreases sexual desire and satisfaction, but it also decreases fertility.
 According to one group of researchers, smokers reported having sex less than six times a month while nonsmoking men were having sex nearly twice as often.
-(26)
+(51)

 If body image or confidence is an issue, how to increase your libido means improving your self-esteem and sex drive by focusing on your attributes rather than your flaws.
 You should also find ways to reduce your stress levels and improve your length and quality of sleep.